pravindev666/Tradyx-Aleph/tradyx-options-dashboard/PROJECT_RECREATION_GUIDE.md

-# Tradyx Options Dashboard - Complete Project Recreation Guide
+# Tradyxa Options Dashboard - Complete Project Recreation Guide

-A comprehensive step-by-step guide to recreate the entire Tradyx Options Dashboard project with all its themes, fonts, architecture, formulas, ad placements, and configurations.
+A comprehensive step-by-step guide to recreate the entire Tradyxa Options Dashboard project with all its themes, fonts, architecture, formulas, ad placements, and configurations.

 ---